microsoftgraph/entra-powershell/module/Entra/docs/Set-EntraMSGroup.md

 This example demonstrates how to update a group description.

-This command updates the description of a specified group in Microsoft Entra ID.

 ### Example 3: Update a group mail nickname
 ```powershell
 PS C:\> Set-EntraMSGroup -Id 2c199eed-f77f-4cf4-9270-299071598fa7 -MailNickName "newnickname"
 ```

-This example demonstrates how to update a group mail nickname.

 This command updates the mail nickname of a specified group in Microsoft Entra ID.